-On October 10, 2023, Stardust Power entered into a non-binding (except for the confidentiality provision) letter of intent with QX Resources Limited to negotiate an agreement to work together collaboratively and in good faith to assess the lithium brines contained in QXR's Liberty Lithium Brine Project (the "Project").
-QXR is earning into 75% of the Liberty Lithium Brine Project situated in Inyo County, California USA, by way of an earn-in agreement with IG Lithium LLC ("IGL") and QXR intends to use either evaporation or direct extraction technology to produce a concentrated lithium product or other lithium products.
+On October 10, 2023, Stardust Power entered into a non-binding (except for the confidentiality provision) letter of intent with QX Resources Limited, an Australian limited liability company ("QXR"), to negotiate an agreement to work together collaboratively and in good faith to assess the lithium brines contained in QXR's Liberty Lithium Brine Project (the "Project").
+QXR is earning into 75% of the Project situated in Inyo County, California USA, by way of an earn-in agreement with IG Lithium LLC ("IGL") and QXR intends to use either evaporation or direct extraction technology to produce a concentrated lithium product or other lithium products.
 The assessment of the potential of lithium brines from the Project and the economic feasibility of the process to produce lithium products from the Project remains ongoing.
 At this stage, we do not know how much financing this project will require, or whether such financing will be available on acceptable terms, or at all.
 Furthermore, we cannot predict with certainty when these projects will begin production, if ever.

-In connection with the entering into of the non-binding letter of intent, the parties have memorialized their intent to evaluate options to potentially supply Stardust Power with lithium brine products from the Project at their own costs and evaluate options to determine if there is an economically feasible process to produce lithium products from the Project to potentially supply Stardust Power with a limited volume of such products.
+In connection with entering into of the non-binding letter of intent, the parties have memorialized their intent to evaluate options to potentially supply Stardust Power with lithium brine products from the Project at their own costs and evaluate options to determine if there is an economically feasible process to produce lithium products from the Project to potentially supply Stardust Power with a limited volume of such products.
 In connection with the entering into of this letter of intent, Stardust Power made an initial equity investment of \$200,000 in QXR.
+This letter of intent has since lapsed as per its terms.